cloudfoundry/bosh/README.md

 		git commit
 		gerrit push

-Once your commits are approved you should see your revisions go from OPEN to MERGED and be replicated to GitHub.
+Once your commits are approved by our Continuous Integration Bot (CI Bot) as well as our engineering staff, return to the Gerrit interface and MERGE your changes.
+The merge will be replicated to GitHub automatically at [http://github.com/cloudfoundry/](https://github.com/cloudfoundry/).
 If you get feedback on your submission, we recommend squashing your commit with the original change-id.
 See the squashing section here for more details: [http://help.github.com/rebase/](http://help.github.com/rebase/).

-Every Gerrit repository is mirrored at [http://github.com/cloudfoundry/](https://github.com/cloudfoundry/)